Siebe Horemans: Gent

 Horemans is a youth exponent from Gent.
 He made his senior debut on 4 August 2016 in the UEFA Europa League against Viitorul Constanța.
 Gent manager Hein Vanhaezebrouck gave him a spot in his starting line-up.
 Horemans made his debut in the domestic league later that month, on 21 August in the home match against Westerlo, which was won 4–2.

 On 31 January 2017, Gent announced that Horemans, together with Lucas Schoofs, was sent on loan to second division club OH Leuven for the remainder of the season to get some first team experience.

 At the start of the 2017–18 season, Horemans returned to Gent.
 His contract was also extended by two years until 2020.
 At the beginning of 2018, he suffered an anterior cruciate ligament injury, which required surgery and sidelined him for six months.

 Excelsior

-In the 2018–19 season, Horemans played on loan for Dutch Eredivisie club Excelsior.
+In the 2018–19 season, Horemans played on loan for Eredivisie club Excelsior.
 After a long injury, Horemans made his debut for the club on 3 February 2019 in a Rotterdam derby against Feyenoord, which resulted in a surprising 2–1 win.
 Despite only making 11 total appearances for the club that season due to a lingering injury, as Excelsior suffered relegation to the Eerste Divisie, Horemans was signed on a permanent deal in July 2019.